JonasMht/jonas_website/content/pro/_index.md

     desc: "Python data-analysis tool for landslide surveillance."
 ---

-My research focuses on **percutaneous thermal ablation** — a minimally invasive treatment for small liver tumors.
-When a tumor exceeds what a single needle can cover, clinicians must plan multiple overlapping ablations manually, and local recurrence rates sit between 10 and 39&nbsp;% within five years.
+My research topic is **percutaneous thermal ablation**, a minimally invasive treatment for small liver tumors.
+When a tumor exceeds what a single needle can cover, clinicians must plan multiple overlapping ablations manually, and local recurrence rates reach 10 to 39&nbsp;% within five years.

-My PhD attacks this problem on three axes, from optimization to intraoperative replanning and clinical ergonomics.
+My PhD works on three parts of this problem: faster simulation, replanning during the procedure, and the interfaces clinicians use to do both.